 “Hi, Mike,” I pipe up as he comes on the line.

 “Tim.
 Are you coming home at Christmas?”

 “I have finals at Harvard next week and a Christmas concert at St Paul’s in Cambridge.
 I have to go to Iowa for Christmas after that.
 Maybe I can make the Gables for New Year’s.”

-“I was thinking of putting up the Globe Theater replica for a New Year’s Eve party.
+“I’m thinking of putting up the Globe Theater replica for a New Year’s Eve party.
 The two bands are in disarray after you veered from rock to country this year.
-They lack leadership with you gone and Michael at the University.”
+They lacked leadership with you gone and Michael at the University.”

 “Is this is request I can’t refuse, Godfather?”